 At Woodside,we follow the Essex ITT training programme,but tailor the training to each individuals needs.

 A one year, full-time, school based route.
-Trainees will achieve QTS and have the option to buy-in to a Masters Programme with the University of Derby for the award of PGCE.
-The cost of this is £1950 and payable in 3 instalments.
+Trainees will achieve QTS and have the option to buy-in to a PGCE Programme with Anglia Ruskin University.
+The cost of this is £1300 and payable in 2 instalments.
 Training is majority school-based with some centre-based training.
-Training occurs at various locations across Essex so we take into account your home address to try to keep travelling time to a minimum.
+Training is a blend of face to face and online and occurs at various locations across Essex so we take into account your home address to try to keep travelling time to a minimum.
 You will receive training on the general aspects of successful teaching and training specifically aimed at preparing you to teach maths in primary.

 In school you will work closely with a subject / phase specific mentor and the ITT co-ordinator, who will meet regularly with you to assist you with your training plan.
 You will also have an external tutor who works for Essex Teacher Training, who will visit you in school 5 times in the year to check on your progress towards meeting the Teachers’ Standards.